sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 ~~~~~~~~~~~~~~~~

 The tag data iterator is created based upon the multiple transformations
-that the user might need.
+that a user might need.
 The transformations is a list of dictionaries
 where each dictionary contains the details of interpolation/aggregation
 to be performed on the data.
 The different transformations are: